Jürgen Schmidhuber

 Jürgen Schmidhuber (born 17 January 1963) is a German computer scientist noted for his work in the field of artificial intelligence, specifically artificial neural networks.
+He has been described by media outlets as a leading pioneer of modern artificial intelligence.
 He is a scientific director of the Dalle Molle Institute for Artificial Intelligence Research in Switzerland.
 He is also director of the Artificial Intelligence Initiative and professor of the Computer Science program in the Computer, Electrical, and Mathematical Sciences and Engineering (CEMSE) division at the King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.

-He is best known for his foundational and highly-cited work on long short-term memory (LSTM), a type of neural network architecture which was the dominant technique for various natural language processing tasks in research and commercial applications in the 2010s.
+He is best known for his work on long short-term memory (LSTM), a type of neural network architecture which was the dominant technique for various natural language processing tasks in research and commercial applications in the 2010s.
 He also introduced principles of dynamic neural networks, meta-learning, generative adversarial networks and linear transformers, all of which are widespread in modern AI.

+Early life and education

+Jürgen Schmidhuber was born in Munich, West Germany.

+He completed his undergraduate (1987) and PhD (1991) studies at the Technical University of Munich.
+His PhD advisors were Wilfried Brauer and Klaus Schulten.

 Career

-Schmidhuber completed his undergraduate (1987) and PhD (1991) studies at the Technical University of Munich in Munich, Germany.
-His PhD advisors were Wilfried Brauer and Klaus Schulten.
-He taught there from 2004 until 2009.
-From 2009, until 2021, he was a professor of artificial intelligence at the Università della Svizzera Italiana in Lugano, Switzerland.
+Schmidhuber taught there from 2004 until 2009.
+From 2009 to 2021, he was a professor of artificial intelligence at the Università della Svizzera Italiana in Lugano, Switzerland.
 He has served as the director of Dalle Molle Institute for Artificial Intelligence Research (IDSIA), a Swiss AI lab, since 1995.
+Since 2021, he has also been the director of the AI Initiative at the King Abdullah University of Science and Technology (KAUST).

-In 2014, Schmidhuber formed a company, Nnaisense, to work on commercial applications of artificial intelligence in fields such as finance, heavy industry and self-driving cars.
+In 2014, Schmidhuber formed a company, NNAISENSE, to work on commercial applications of artificial intelligence in fields such as finance, heavy industry and self-driving cars.
 Sepp Hochreiter, Jaan Tallinn, and Marcus Hutter are advisers to the company.
 Sales were under US$11 million in 2016; however, Schmidhuber states that the current emphasis is on research and not revenue.
-Nnaisense raised its first round of capital funding in January 2017.
-Schmidhuber's overall goal is to create an all-purpose AI by training a single AI in sequence on a variety of narrow tasks.
+NNAISENSE raised its first round of capital funding in January 2017.
+Schmidhuber's overall goal is to create an all-purpose AI by training a single AI in sequence on a variety of narrow tasks, but as of 2026 he has said that the focus of NNAISENSE has shifted from artificial general intelligence to asset management.